What Is Canadian Employment Insurance?

 - The time since you last claimed from the Canadian Insurance Employment

 Do You Have To Pay Tax For Your Canadian Employment Insurance?

-Yes you do need to pay tax for your Canadian Employment Insurance, tax will automatically be removed from your weekly payout.
+Yes, you do need to pay tax for your Canadian Employment Insurance (EI).
+The tax will automatically be removed from your weekly payout.